5 Dessert Recipes That Won’t Destroy Your Diet

 This crowd-pleaser calls for 30 percent less sugar than the standard recipe.
 Low-fat dairy and fresh strawberries provide all the flavor with half the calories and fat.
 Make it for the family or a potluck.

-Your heart will appreciate this twist on everyone’s favorite cookie, featuring omega-3-rich walnuts, canola oil, oats and whole-wheat flour.
+Your heart will appreciate this twist on everyone’s favorite cookie, featuring omega-3-rich walnuts, avocado oil, oats and whole-wheat flour.
 (And, of course, a little dark chocolate never hurts!)

 Your family will flip for this yummy, dairy-free treat, made without a drop of milk or added sugar!
 Naturally sweetened with frozen bananas and cherries, it’s delicious soft-served and hard-packed.